irmen/prog8/docs/source/compiling.rst

 Alternatively, if you want your program to exit cleanly back to the BASIC prompt, you have to use ``%zeropage basicsafe``, see :ref:`directives`.
-The reason this is not the default is that it is very beneficial to have more zeropage space available to the program, and programs that have to reaturn cleanly to the BASIC prompt are considered to be the exception.
+The reason this is not the default is that it is very beneficial to have more zeropage space available to the program, and programs that have to return cleanly to the BASIC prompt are considered to be the exception.

 Odd text and screen colors at start